kennethreitz/responder/README.md

 # When can I use it?

 When it's ready.
 It's not.
-I started work on this yesterday.
+I started work on this a few days ago.
 It works surprisingly well, considering! :)